DRAP Approves Five Clinical Studies On Covid-19 Patients - UrduPoint

 DRAP Approves Five Clinical Studies On Covid-19 Patients

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th May, 2020 ) :A meeting of Clinical Study Committee of Drug Regulatory Authority of Pakistan (DRAP) on Wednesday approved five clinical studies on Covid-19 patients.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st May, 2020 ) :The Clinical Study Committee of Drug Regulatory Authority of Pakistan (DRAP) has approved five clinical studies on Covid-19 patients.

-The meeting was held under the chairmanship of Dr Abdur Rashid, Director of Division of Pharmacy Services, DRAP.
+The meeting of the committee was chaired by Dr Abdur Rashid, Director of Division of Pharmacy Services, DRAP.

 The Shaukat Khanum Hospital Lahore in collaboration with the World Health Organization (WHO) will conduct Solidarity Clinical Studies at five sites, including Pakistan Institute of Medical Sciences (PIMS) Islamabad, Shifa International Hospital, Agha Khan University Hospital and Indus Hospital on Covid-19 patients.